If you plan to go on a vacation, there are some things you will need to do to take care of your home.

-Well, to put it shortly, an angelfish can go without food for about a week.
+Well, an angelfish can go without food for about a week.
 But the best possible duration of survival of an angelfish without food is three days without any major health hazards.

 So, when you plan for a vacation longer than three days, you would like to arrange a feeding mechanism for the angelfish.
 Also, when you feed the fish properly in the earlier times in the aquarium, chances of its survival without food will increase slightly.